Babycham was a highly successful pear cider drink that was established in Britain from the early 1950s.

 Herbert Showering was responsible for marketing the product, and advertising commenced from September 1953.
 Advertising was to heavily emphasise its similarity to champagne.
 Sales quickly boomed.
 Advertising agency Masius Wynne-Williams created the Chinese water deer mascot for the brand.

-Showerings was unable to meet demand for Babycham in the pre-Christmas period of 1954.
+Showerings found it was unable to meet demand for Babycham in the pre-Christmas period of 1954.
 Rather than compromise on product quality, which could have increased supply, strict rationing of Babycham was introduced.

-Babycham became the first alcoholic product to be advertised on British television in 1955.
+In 1955 Babycham became the first alcoholic product to be advertised on British television.
 Around £300,000 was spent on advertising between 1953 and 1956.

 The success of Babycham turned the Showerings brothers into millionaires.

-Showerings acquired R N Coate & Co of Nailsea, Somerset, one of the four largest cider manufacturers in Britain, in 1956.
+Showerings acquired R N Coate & Co of Nailsea, near Bristol, one of the four largest cider manufacturers in Britain, in 1956.

 Showerings was converted into a public company in 1959.
 Over 1,000 people were employed.
-By this time Showerings bought much of Britain’s perry pear crop, as well as importing the fruit from Europe.
+By this time Showerings bought much of Britain’s perry pear crop, and had to import additional fruit from Europe.

-Annual sales of Babycham had reached £8 million by 1961, aided by heavy marketing expenditure.
+Aided by heavy marketing expenditure, annual sales of Babycham had reached £8 million by 1961.

 Showerings was keen to reduce its dependence on the Babycham brand.
-William Gaymer & Son of Norfolk was acquired for £150,000 in 1961.
-Gaymer claimed to be the oldest cider producer in Britain, and was one of the largest, best known for the Olde English brand.
+The family-controlled William Gaymer & Son of Norfolk was acquired for £150,000 in 1961.
+Gaymer was widely credited as the oldest cider producer in Britain, and was one of the largest, best known for the Olde English brand.
 However it had struggled against the greater resources of its major rival, H P Bulmer.
 The deal transformed Showerings into the second largest cider manufacturer in the world.

 Allied Brewies and recent era